-Regulation 1 Column 1 Column 2 Column 3 Provision under which hearing is held.
-Documents to accompany notice of hearing 1.
-Section 18(3)(a) (determination of application for premises licences).
+Regulation Column 1 Column 2 Column 3 Provision under which hearing is held.
+Person to whom notice of hearing is given Documents to accompany notice of hearing • Section 18(3)(a) (determination of application for premises licences).
 The person who has made the application under section 17(1).
 The relevant representations as defined in section 18(6) which have been made.
-2. Section 31(3)(a) (determination of application to vary premises licence).
+Section 31(3)(a) (determination of application to vary premises licence).
 The person who has made the application under section 29(2).
 The relevant representations as defined in section 31(5) which have been made.
-3. Section 35(3)(a) (determination of application to vary premises licence).
+The holder of the premises licence who has made the application under section 34(1).
 The relevant representations as defined in section 35(5) which have been made.
-4. Section 39(3)(a) (determination of application to vary premises licence to specify individual as premises supervisor).
+Section 39(3)(a) (determination of application to vary premises licence to specify individual as premises supervisor).
 (1) The holder of the premises licence who has made the application under section 37(1); (2) The proposed individual as referred to in section 37(1).
 The notices which have been given under section 37(6).
-5. Section 44(5)(a) (determination of application for transfer of premises licence).
-(1) The person who has made the application under section 42(1); (2) The holder of the premises licence in respect of which the application has been made or, if the application is one to which section 43(1) applies, the holder of that licence immediately before the application was made.
-The notices which have been given under section 42(6).
-6. Section 48(3)(a) (cancellation of interim authority notice following police objection).
-The person who has given notice under section 47(2).
+Section 44(5)(a) (determination of application for transfer of premises licence).
+The person who has made the application under section 42(1); The holder of the premises licence in respect of which the application has been made or, if the application is one to which section 43(1) applies, the holder of that licence immediately before the application was made. given under section 42(6).
+Section 48(3)(a) (cancellation of interim authority notice following police objection).
 The notices which have been given under section 48(2).
-7. Section 52(2) (determination of application for review of premises licence).
+Section 52(2) (determination of application for review of premises licence).
 The holder of the premises licence in respect of which the application has been made.
-8. Section 72(3)(a) (determination of application to vary club premises certificate). application under section 71(1).
 The relevant representations as defined in section 72(7) which have been made.
-9. Section 85(3)(a) (determination of application to vary club premises certificate).
-1 The relevant representations as defined in section 85(5) which have been made.
+The club which has made the application under section 84(1).
+The relevant representations as defined in section 85(5) which have been made.

-10. Section 88(2) (determination of application for review of club premises certificate).
+10. premises certificate).
 The relevant representations as defined in section 88(7) which have been made.
-11. Section 120(7)(a) (determination of application for grant of personal licence) The person who has made the application under section 117(1).
+11. The person who has made the application under section 117(1).
 The notice which has been given under section 120(5) 12.
 Section 121(6)(a) (determination of application for renewal of personal licence).
 The person who has made the application under section 117(1).
 The notice which has been given under section 121(3).
 13. Section 124(4)(a) (convictions coming to light after grant or renewal of personal licence).
-The holder of the licence in respect of which the notice has been given.
 The notice which has been given under section 124(3).
-14. Section 167(5)(a) (review of premises licence following closure order).
-The holder of the premises licence in respect of which the review has been made.
+14. The holder of the premises licence in respect of which the review has been made.